openstax/css-manipulate/README.md

 ### Future Work

 - [ ] mark the elements that will be moved
+- [ ] ensure empty elements are not created (no children or attributes have been added)
 - [ ] support a `--dry-run` which renders the work tree
   - optionally specify a selector to only show elements you are interested in